Screening and Segmenting: A Consumer Surplus Perspective: Model

+The monopolist posts a menu of prices $p:\mathbb{R}_{+}\rightarrow \mathbb{R} _{+}$, or \emph{tariff}, which specifies a price $p(q)$ for each quality level $q$.
+By default, every menu includes the option to buy zero quality at zero price, or $p(0)=0$.
+(We use $p$ both for the function (menu) and for a particular item price $p$.
+The context will identify the relevant interpretation.)
+Given a menu $p$, a buyer chooses the quality that maximizes net utility:

-and the corresponding quality choice is denoted by:
+and the corresponding quality choice is denoted by

 If multiple qualities maximize the utility of the buyer, ties are broken in favor of the seller.
-The profit of the seller from a buyer with value $v$ and menu $p\left( q\right) $ is:
+The profit of the seller from a buyer with value $v$ when offering menu $p$ is:

-The seller does not know the value of any given buyer, but knows the distribution of values in a given market, as we explain next.